Passing data to the process

 ## Parameter `use-model-mapping` – what is it and when should it be used?

-**`use-model-mapping`** is the name of a special **session variable** (flag) in the request configuration that enables automatic data mapping between the request’s data model and BPMN process variables.
-By default, forms do not pass their data to processes – they work independently.
+**`use-model-mapping`** is the name of a special **session variable** (flag) in the request configuration that enables automatic data mapping between the request's data model and BPMN process variables.
+By default, forms do not pass their data to processes – they operate independently.
 Setting `use-model-mapping = true` signals to the platform that the given request is **integrated with the process** and requires data transfer to the process.

 **When to use `use-model-mapping`?** Always when: